ha0ye/notes/weekly-goals_2022-07-11.md

 ## weekly

 ### NIH DMSP working group
-- [ ] use RDAP google drive hosting and connect to OSF
+- [ ] use RDAP google drive hosting and connect to OSF (delayed for a few weeks)
-	- [ ] wait for post RDAP exec board meeting
+- [ ] fill out request for honoraria
+- [ ] develop and distribute survey on honoraria
-- [ ] scaffold discussion of tasks for next meeting
+- [ ] read through policy

 ### Open Grants
 - [ ] draft IRB materials - see manual at https://my.irb.ufl.edu/